cloudshiftinc/aws-lambda-demux/README.md

 The primary function of this library is to create events of a specific type and dispatch those to appropriate handlers.

-To do so the demuxxer is configured with `Factory` and `Handler` instances.
+To do so the demuxer is configured with `Factory` and `Handler` instances.

 Factories are responsible for determining the type of the event (based off the incoming JSON) and creating an instance of that event.